modelomaker812/pig.eon/README.md

-# pigeon-app-hacked
+# pigeon-app-hacked-edition
   🐦 🏴‍☠️🐦 🐦

-# 🚢 This Ship Is Sailing..
+# 🚢 This Ship Is Sailing.. *towards version 0.0.1 we hope?*
  ## coming soon
  ### Onboarding
  The ability to chirp w/ your flock *fluently* & *efficiently*.